iFR-ACSO/casos/README.md

-# CaΣoS: _CasADi-based sum-of-squares optimization suite_[^1]
+# CaΣoS, the nonlinear sum-of-squares optimization suite

-CaΣoS provides a symbolic framework for convex and nonconvex sum-of-squares problems, making use of the [CasADi](https://web.casadi.org) software for symbolic expressions, automatic differentiation, and numerical optimization.
+CaΣoS provides tools for symbolic polynomial expressions as well as parametrized convex and nonconvex sum-of-squares optimization problems, making use of the [CasADi](https://web.casadi.org) software for symbolic expressions, automatic differentiation, and numerical optimization.

-[^1]: CaΣoS has been neither supported nor endorsed by CasADi or any of its affilitiates.

 ### Install